bravetechnologycoop/brave-alert-lib/README.md

 **incidentCategoryKey (string):** The string representing the incident category associated with the alert session

+**respondedByPhoneNumber (string):** The phone number of the Responded Phone who first responded to the sessions and that will be the only one to continue progressing the chatbot

-**responderPhoneNumbers (array of string):** The phone numbers of th responder phones associated with the alert session
+**responderPhoneNumbers (array of string):** The phone numbers of the Responder Phones associated with the alert session

 **validIncidentCategories (array of strings):** The valid incident cateogries for this session.
 These are the values that will be stored in the DB.
 For example: